legendarycode3/blockchain-development-documentary-guide/README.md

       2) Rust: Used for high-performance  blockchain platforms like Solana. </br>
-	  Rust is a high-performance, memory-safe systems programming language that achieves
+	  Rust is a high-performance, memory-safe systems programming language that achieves memory safety without a garbage collector by using a "borrow checker" at compile time.

     ☑️ Development Frameworks & Toolchains:   ---
       1) Hardhat: A flexible , javascript-based framework for Ethereum development , featuring a local Ethereum network and tools for testing and deployment . </br>